oscimp/oscimp_br2_external/README.md

 the images to be found at the end of the compilation in <code>output/images</code>.

 ### Scipy

-`package/python-scipy` is now officially integrated.
-Use latest Buildroot for the following.

 We provide three configurations that enable `scipy` by default